kcz358/GNN_train_test_pipeline/README.md

         --tf_log=./tf_log \
 ```

-This would start to train the ClusterGCN model with 10 graph clusters using the Planetoid dataset.
-For other algorithm or if you don't want to perform clustering, simply set the num_parts into 1
+This would start to train the ClusterGCN model with 10 graph clusters using the Planetoid dataset along with the label propagation.
+For other algorithm or if you don't want to perform clustering, simply set the num_parts into 1.

+When you pass in the dataset config, make sure you pass in the correct multilabel and multigraph.
+For example, Planetoid is a not a multilabel and not a multigraph dataset, so here should be false.
+Another example is PPI, since it is both a multilabel and multigraph dataset, we should pass in true for both of these parameters.